typelevel/cats/docs/src/main/mdoc/datatypes/writert.md

-Just for completeness, we can have a look at the same example, but with [`Validated`](https://typelevel.org/cats/datatypes/validated.html) since it as a slightly different behaviour then [`Either`](https://typelevel.org/cats/datatypes/either.html).
+Just for completeness, we can have a look at the same example, but with [`Validated`](https://typelevel.org/cats/datatypes/validated.html) since it as a slightly different behaviour than [`Either`](https://typelevel.org/cats/datatypes/either.html).
 Instead of short-circuiting when the first error is encountered, [`Validated`](https://typelevel.org/cats/datatypes/validated.html)